csev/dj4e/assn/dj4e_load.md

 Loading Data Into Your Database
 -------------------------------

-Django has a special `runscript` capability that allows you to write a a Python program to read and write the database using your Django models.
+Django has a special `runscript` capability that allows you to write a Python program to read and write the database using your Django models.

-There is a simple example of how to write such a script in the `dj4e-samples` respoistory:
+There is a simple example of how to write such a script in the `dj4e-samples` respository:

 <a href="https://github.com/csev/dj4e-samples/blob/main/many/models.py" target="_blank">Many-to-Many / Data Model</a>